by Diane Talbert

 The answer to whether or not clinical trials are the right thing for me was very simple.
 Yes, they are.
 I participated in my first clinical trial almost 20 years ago.
 It didn’t go well at all; put me in the hospital as a matter of fact.
 It was a trial of a drug that has since been taken off the market.
 But I was glad to be part of it so that people never had to go through what I did.
 Even after all of that, I still believe in clinical trials.

-Have you have ever been approached by someone wanting to “ask you a few questions about” or wanted your opinion on a product?
+Have you have ever been approached by someone wanting to “ask you a few questions about…” or wanted your opinion on a product?
 I know we have all looked at a receipt and saw the 800-number at the bottom wanting your feedback on a product in return for something free.
 The idea of getting people involved is important to both the relationship between company and consumer.
 Our opinions might help companies decide what products make it to market, or improve ones that already have.
-At the end of the day, this is a win-win.
+At the end of the day, this communication betweeen the producer and the consumer leads to products consumers want and need.
+It’s a win-win.

 Clinical trials are a key part of bringing new drugs to market or find new uses for ones that already have.
 It’s not hard to imagine the changes in the length and quality of life that drugs have made possible.